Table of Contents

 One must be a citizen of the United States, a national, or a qualified alien.
 One must also be a resident of one of the 50 states within the U.S., the Northern Mariana Islands, or the District of Columbia.

-The minimum age to collect SSI is 65 unless the individual is officially designated as blind or disabled by the Social Security Administration.
-Under these circumstances, persons age 18 and over can be eligible.
+The minimum age to collect SSI is 65 unless the individual is officially designated as blind or disabled by the Social Security Administration (SSA).
+Under these circumstances, there is no minimum age for persons to be eligible.

 There are no disability or health requirements to qualify for Supplemental Security Income unless the applicant under aged 65.
 Being blind or disabled supersedes the age requirement of 65 years.

 Supplemental Security Income eligibility has both income and asset limits.
 To be eligible, one's countable monthly income cannot exceed the benefit amount.
-As of January 2017, that amount is $735 for an individual and $1,103 for a married couple.
+As of January 2018, that amount is $750 for an individual and $1,125 for a married couple.
+Some examples of countable income include employment wages, Social Security benefits, and pension payments.

-The countable asset or resource limit has not changed for 2017.
-Individual's assets cannot exceed $2,000 and married couples' assets cannot exceed $3,000.
-Resources include the following:
+The countable asset or resource limit has not changed for 2018.
+An individual's assets cannot exceed $2,000, and married couples' assets cannot exceed $3,000.
+Countable resources include the following:

 One’s marital status does not affect eligibility directly.
 However, it does so indirectly by increasing the couple's monthly income limit.